Dr. Gaurav Agrawal - Children Heart Care

 Which method is suitable for closing PDA?

-Advantages of PDA closure by using Device (Non-surgical method)?
+Advantages of PDA closure by device (non-surgical method)?

 Surgical options?